 Irish company law requires the directors to prepare the financial statements for each financial year.
-Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and the Companies (Accounting) Act 2017.
+Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.

-Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial position of the Company as at the financial year end date, of the profit or loss for that financial year and otherwise comply with the Companies Act 2014 and Companies (Accounting) Act 2017.
+Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial position of the Company as at the financial year end date, of the profit or loss for that financial year and otherwise comply with the Companies Act 2014 and the Companies (Accounting) Act 2017.